Yahapi/node-yahapi/README.md

 - **BadRequestError**: 400 error when request body was syntactically incorrect.
 - **UnauthorizedError**: 401 error when user is not authenticated or credentials are invalid.
+- **ForbiddenError**: 403 error when user is authenticated but has insufficient priviliges to access or modify resource.
 - **ResourceNotFoundError**: 404 error when a resource request could not be resolved.
 - **ResourceExistsError**: 409 error when a POST request was found invalid because it conflicts with an existing resource.
 - **ValidationError**: 422 error when server understood the request and it is syntactically correct but was unable to process the request.